botofancalin/Esp32_debug_template/README.md

  ![image](img/bar.jpg)

 - `Py Menu` : Run Menuconfig
+    Will open menuconfig on VsCode console window.
+    Note:   Allow VSCode to use cmd.exe when asked.
+            After this permision is granted, the menuconfig and build output will be shown on VsCode console window.
-    Note: Resize the VsCode console window to fit the menuconfig, otherwise the menuconfig will complain...
+            Resize the VsCode console window to fit the menuconfig, otherwise the menuconfig will complain...

  ![image](img/menuconfig.jpg)

 - `Py Build` : Build the project using Cmake and ninja build (faster than "make")
-    Note: Allow VSCode to use cmd.exe when asked.
+    Note: Allow VSCode to use cmd.exe when asked to get the output on VsCode console.
-    After this permision is granted, the menuconfig and build output will be shown on VsCode console window.
 - `Py Flash` : Flash the compiled file to target board.
     Note: Flasher will open the first disponible com port for flashing.
     If you have more than 1 com port on device manager, make sure the ESP32 download port has the lowest com number.